Grow Your Accounting Business Online With WordPress

 - Income Tax Variation Forms

-Providing useful tools, gadgets and applications for businesses on your website is a great way to increase visitor engagement and significantly add value to potential clients.
-Calculators, such as loan and tax calculators, are some of the most popular tools for accounting websites.
-Others could include time cards, or retirement and interest calculators.
+Providing useful tools and applications for businesses (or links to these tools) on your website can help increase visitor engagement and add value to your target audience.
+Calculators, such as loan and tax calculators, are popular tools for accounting websites.
+Other tools could include time cards, and retirement and interest calculators.

-In the next section, we look at a number of WordPress plugins you can use in your accounting or financial services website that improve your search engine optimization, increase user engagement and generate more visitors to your business.
+In part two of this guide, we take a look at a number of online tools you can add to your site using WordPress plugins and themes that can improve search engine optimization, improve user engagement and drive more web traffic to your business.

-This is the end of part one of this article on ways to build your accounting web presence.
+This is the end of section one of this article on ways to improve your accounting business web presence.

-Subscribe Using The Form Below And Get Notified When New WordPress Tutorials Get Published!
+Subscribe Using The Form Below And Get Notified When New Tutorials Get Published!